jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 This is the user interface.
 This is a command line application, so it gets the options the user provided and executes the use cases in the application layer.
-If a graphical user interface should be created, only this layer is modified.
+If a graphical user interface should be created, this layer is modified.

 #### 2.1.3.
 Application